grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/04 Thresholds.md

 ## Aborting a test when a threshold is crossed

-If you want to abort a test as soon as a threshold is crossed, before the test finishes, there's an extended threshold specification format:
+If you want to abort a test as soon as a threshold is crossed, set the `abortOnFail` property to `true`.
+When you set `abortOnFail`, the test run stops _as soon as the threshold fails_.

+Sometimes, though, a test might fail a threshold early and abort before the test generates significant data.
+To prevent these cases, you can delay `abortOnFail` with `delayAbortEval`.
+In this script,  `abortOnFail` is delayed ten seconds.
+After ten seconds, the test aborts if it fails the `p(99) < 10` threshold.

 <CodeGroup labels={["threshold-abort.js"]} lineNumbers={[true]}>